Snowflake-Labs/sfquickstarts/site/sfguides/src/hex/hex_vhol.md

 ![](assets/vhol-future.png)

 Next, we want to also add in the calendar features for the next 4 weeks while also replacing nulls for the holiday column.
 We can then join the future hourly traffic with the future calendar info to get our final future table.
-Since we don't know what the traffic will be like in he future, we've filled that columns with 0s and will be replaced with the predictions once we run our forecast.
+Since we don't know what the traffic will be like in the future, we've filled that columns with 0s and it will be replaced with the predictions once we run our forecast.

 ![](assets/vhol-future2.png)

 As the last step, we combine the past and future tables together in order to obtain our final training table.
-Then we can write this table back to snowflake by calling `write.saveAsTable()` on our joined dataframe.
+Then we can write this table back to Snowflake by calling `write.saveAsTable()` on our joined dataframe.

 ![](assets/vhol-union.png)